 In the year 2006 there was a decision to focus on providing vocational training in Construction and Agromechanics to school dropouts and unemployed youth, in alignment with the locally available opportunities of employment and self - employment.
 The vocational training centre - ANTTC - was established in Kharel in the year 2013.

-Duration of trades, OJT and salary structure: At present all the trades are of six months duration.
-Four months of theory in the training center and two months of On Job Training gets arranged through the contacts with the industries located in and around Bilimora, Navsari, Surat, Hazira, Sachin and Ankaleshwar.
-The average salaries earned by the trainees range between INR 4500 to 8500 per month.
+Duration of trades and On Job Training (OJT): At present all the trades offered are of six months duration.
+Four months of theory in the training center and two months of OJT arranged through contacts with industries located in and around Bilimora, Navsari, Surat, Hazira, Sachin, and Ankaleshwar.

 On 7th Dec.
-2017 a new training program in Digital Literacy was inaugurated in ANTTC.
-It is financially supported by L&T Technology Services and NASSCOM Foundation provides technical guidance, testing of the trainees and certificates to the trainees.
-So far more than 300 trainees of ANTTC and outside youth have completed training.
+2017 a new training programme in Digital Literacy was inaugurated in ANTTC; this is financially supported by L&T Technology Services, and NASSCOM Foundation provides technical guidance, testing of the trainees and certificates to the trainees.
+So far more than 300 trainees of ANTTC and other youth have completed training.
+After the success of this initiative on Digital Literacy & considering newer job opportunities, an Office Assistance Programme has been launched with the help of Orion Edutech.

-Taking into consideration the availability of tremendous job opportunities in the state of Gujarat a new training program in Solar Power Technician Skills will be started once the set - up of solar panels on the roof top and a well - equipped laboratory cum classroom gets ready.
+Taking into consideration the tremendous job opportunities in the state of Gujarat, a new training programme in Solar Power Technician Skills was started along with courses for Auto Mechanics, Electricians, Welders, Fitters & Fabricators.
 This set up will also be financially supported by Naik Charitable Trust and technically championed by the team from Hazira Works.

 Building human and social capital is integral to strategic community investment because it leverages and multiplies the impact of LTPCT resources by strengthening local partner organizations, promoting self-reliance, and increasing the likelihood of project success.
 LTPCT believes that effective capacity building benefits both the donor and local stakeholders by generating inclusive processes that strengthen trust and build commitment and good relationships.